garrettrayj/auto-reload/README.md

 Build from Source
 -----------------

-Requires Xcode with command line tools.
+Requires Xcode.
 Prepare by uninstalling existing versions of Auto Reload.

 1. Clone the code
 2. Drag the project directory to Xcode
-4. Build and run the _application_ scheme then the _extension_ scheme to debug
+4. Build and run the _Auto Reload_ (application) scheme then the _Safari Extension_ scheme to debug

 ---------------------------
 &copy; 2021 Garrett Johnson